openharmony/docs/en/application-dev/security/hapsigntool-guidelines.md

               ├── -keyAlias      # Key alias.
 It is mandatory.
               ├── -keyPwd         # Key password.
 It is optional.
               ├── -appCertFile   # Application signing certificate (certificate chain, in the end-entity certificate, intermediate CA certificate, and root certificate order).
 It is mandatory.
-              ├── -profileFile   # Singed provisioning profile, in p7b format.
+              ├── -profileFile   # Signed provisioning profile, in p7b format.
 It is mandatory.
               ├── -profileSigned # Whether the profile is signed.
 The value 1 means signed, and value 0 means unsigned.
 The default value is 1.
 It is optional.
               ├── -inForm        # Raw file, in .zip (default) or .bin format.
 It is optional.
               ├── -inFile        # Raw application package, in HAP or .bin format.
 It is mandatory.